Activities & Lessons

 1. Clean the classroom

 Cleaning is an important practice during Diwali.
 The first day of Diwali, which is called Dhanteras, is dedicated to cleaning the home along with other rituals.
-Families will clean, decorate, and organize their homes to symbolically welcome deities.
+Participants will clean, decorate, and organize their homes to symbolically welcome deities.

 Introduce the tradition of Diwali by highlighting the importance of cleaning.
 You can explain to students that cleaning might represent a fresh start and new beginnings.
 Invite students to contribute by helping to clean and organize the classroom.
 You can also explore ideas with students on how to involve their families in cleaning their homes.